 Cruggleton Church stands in a field on the east or seaward side of the B7063 at a spot 2½ miles as the crow flies from Whithorn.
 It stands within a square, round cornered and tree-filled enclosure in the middle of a field a short distance from the road.

 It is possible to park beside the road near a gate that gives access to the cultivated and pathless field, and a signpost directs you to walk across whatever is growing in it.
-At the far side access to the stone-walled enclosure surrounding the church is via an iron gate, or by means of a ladder stile over the wall.
+At the far side access to the stone-walled enclosure surrounding the church is via an iron gate, or by means of a stone stile built into the wall.

 Cruggleton Church is fairly closely surrounded by undergrowth and trees, and what was once presumably the churchyard is today home to just two significant features.
 The first is a stone outlined enclosure which extends from the south wall of the chancel.
 This is unusual in appearance, and is home to just one gravestone, whose inscription, if one ever existed, is no longer visible.
 Meanwhile, beyond the west end of the church, between the wall and the access gate, is a line of boulders which must have been deliberately placed in their locations, but whose purpose is impossible even to guess at.